clemtre/signet.sh/README.md

 # Installation
-Works on Ubuntu 20 LTS, it should work on POSIX compliant machines, macOS, linux* or bsd*.
+Works on Ubuntu 20 LTS, it should work on POSIX compliant machines, macOS, linux* or \*bsd.
 I'm curious to know how it goes on windows :^)

 # Dependency :